The Rosary in the Bible21 Dec 2015, by Mater Dei in

 THE FIVE LUMINOUS MYSTERIES: The baptism of Jesus (Mt.
 3:13-17), the wedding at Cana (Jn.
 2: 1-11), The proclamation of the Kingdom of God (Mt.
 4:13-17), the transfiguration of Jesus (Mt.
 17:1-8) and the institution of the Holy Eucharist (Lk.
 22:14-20).

 THE FIVE SORROWFUL MYSTERIES: The agony in the garden (Mt.
 26:36-46), the scourge at the pillar (Mt.
 27:26), the crowning with thorns (Mt.
 27:29), the carrying of the cross (Jn.
 19:17) and the crucifixion (Lk.
 23: 33-46).

 THE FIVE GLORIOUS MYSTERIES: The resurrection of Jesus(Lk.
 24:1-12), the ascension of Jesus (Lk.
 24:50-51), the descent of the Holy Spirit (Acts 2:1-4), the assumption of Mary (Rev. 12:1-17) and the coronation of the blessed virgin Mary (Rev. 12:1).
-In the coronation we reflect on the queen-sheep of Mary which is from the kingship of Jesus…..
-The bible talks about a women who appeared in heaven clothed with the Sun, with the Moon under her feet, and on her head a crown of twelve stars; she was with a child.
+In the coronation, we reflect on Mary’s queen-sheep, which is from the kingship of Jesus…..
+The bible talks about a woman who appeared in heaven clothed with the Sun, with the Moon under her feet, and on her head a crown of twelve stars; she was with a child.
 She is Mary!